markevans/dragonfly/extra_docs/Models.md

 URLs
 ----
-Once the model is saved, we can get a url for the image (which is served by the Dragonfly {Dragonfly::App App} itself), and for its processed/encoded versions:
+Once the model is saved, we can get a url for the image (which is served by the Dragonfly {Dragonfly::App App} itself), and for its processed versions:

     @album.cover_image.url                           # => '/media/BAhbBlsHOgZmIhgy...'
     @album.cover_image.thumb('300x200#nw').url       # => '/media/BAhbB1sYusgZhgyM...'
     @album.cover_image.process(:greyscale).jpg.url   # => '/media/BnA6CnRodW1iIg8z...'

-Because the processing/encoding methods (including shortcuts like `thumb` and `jpg`) are lazy, no processing or encoding is actually done.
+Because the processing methods (including shortcuts like `thumb` and `jpg`) are lazy, no processing is actually done.

 Validations
 -----------